 Dr. Ann Russell is a Cognitive Scientist who completed her PhD at the Ontario Institute for Studies in Education at the University of Toronto.
 Her clinical background is in the area of neuropsychology and cognitive-behavioural therapy working across the spectrum of healthcare from primary care to rehabilitation and complex continuing care.
 While her clinical experience is in the area of individual assessment and treatment of cognition and emotion, her design research focuses on distributed cognition, especially design, implementation and evaluation of interprofessional networks of practice and expertise.
 Dr. Russell is the Senior Director of Learning, Innovation and Applied Educational Research at the Michener Institute for Education at UHN.
 Dr. Russell is responsible for advancing the Institute’s simulation, innovation and research strategies and priorities which are guided by the following questions: “What will health professionals be doing in 2040 and beyond?
 How are we responding to and anticipating change in the professions through innovative programming and partnerships?”

-Jordan Holmes, B.Eng, M.A., MRT(N), CHSE (Interim Director, Centre for Learning, Innovation and Simulation)
+Jordan Holmes, B.Eng, M.A., MRT(N), CHSE (Senior Manager, Learning, Innovation and Simulation)

 Jordan has extensive experience in simulation-based health professions education, including program administration and operations, faculty development, curriculum design, assessment, clinical integration and debriefing.
 Jordan has a Bachelor’s Degree in Electrical Engineering from McMaster University, a Master’s Degree in Education and Digital Technologies from University of Ontario, Institute of Technology, and a clinical and teaching background in Nuclear Medicine and Molecular Imaging Technology.
 Jordan is also a Certified Healthcare Simulation Educator with the Society for Simulation in Healthcare, and is faculty with Simulation Canada.